hxk1633/CSCI-724-PA1/README.md

 # Project start

-The client and server both need to be running for the applicaiton to work properly:
+The client and server both need to be running for the application to work properly:

 ### `npm start`
 ### `cd client && npm start`